openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 only after that it is run from a test for which this action is the main action.
 For this case (as we stated above in the previous section when we described how the method `run_once` works) we may call validation (if it is required) even if the stage was already run earlier and was successful.
+Why this case is rare? because we ask users to mention dependencies in the field `_depends_stages_names` in the order of their execution (see description of the field), so typically the stages are run in the right order.

 As we stated above the `validator is not None` is the necessary condition to run validation, but it is not sufficient.
 The list of sufficient conditions to run real validation in `run_once` is as follows:
 * The parameter `validator` of `run_once` method  satisfies `validator is not None` (i.e. the validation is run not from the dependency chain).
 * For the action the field `_with_validation == True`.
   If `_with_validation == False` it means that validation for this action is impossible -- e.g.
   "export" action cannot be validated since it does not return quality metrics, but the action "evaluation after export" is validated.
-* The current test has the parameter `usecase == "reallife"` If a test is not a "reallife" test it means that a real training is not made for the test, so we cannot expect real quality, so validation is not done.
+* The current test has the parameter `usecase == "reallife"`.
+  If a test is not a "reallife" test it means that a real training is not made for the test, so we cannot expect real quality, so validation is not done.
+  See description of test parameters below in the section TODO.

 To investigate in details the conditions see the declaration of constructor of the `Validator`
 class: